The Organizational Barometer is an analytical instrument used to measure the climate in a group, team or organization.

-After 8-10 months, a new Organizational Barometer is implemented, all action plans and commitments are followed up on, and new action plans are made.
+After 8-10 months, a new Organizational Barometer is undertaken, all action plans and commitments are followed up on and new action plans are made.

 Using The Organizational Barometer

-The Organizational Barometer can be used for example:
+The Organizational Barometer can be used in the following ways:

 - To introduce change and development to increase the conversion (re-adjustment) and/or development rate.